These stats may sound like a tech startup, but they actually belong to one of Amazon’s biggest third-party vendors -- Pharapacks.

 Time is an issue as well.
 Between sample testing, brand creation, manufacturing and shipping it can take months to start earning money.
 Even with high-margin products, listings will not be instantly popular and getting them to be profitable may require a steep learning curve.

 Wholesale is selling goods in large quantities to be retailed by others.
 This simply means buying products in bulk from good suppliers, then reselling them on Amazon.

 It is fairly simple to scale a wholesale business -- if you need more products, you just need to find new suppliers.
 By building good relationships you will have constant access to top-selling products.
 Additionally, by paying upfront and buying in bulk sellers get much better prices than any drop-shipping model.

-Wholesale does requires some start-up costs, but not as much as private label since quantities are lower.
+Wholesale does require some start-up costs, but not as much as a private label business since quantities are lower.
 Wholesale generally have a faster turnaround too -- This means it will be possible to make revenue with a short period of time.

-You need very little physical equipment to start sell on Amazon.
+You need very little physical equipment to start selling on Amazon.
 Here are a few things you may want to have on hand prior to selling: